Phone: 800-241-4400 Email: email@example.com

 Downdraft Gas Kilns

-Olympic DownDrafts are built with high efficiency venturi burners that are underneath the kiln chamber And have option of being built on the side of the kiln chamber.
+Olympic DownDraft gas kilns are built with high efficiency Venturi burners located underneath the kiln chamber, and have option of being built on the side of the kiln chamber.